 - Arasertaconazole: Fast-acting topical antifungal with a broad spectrum of action against vaginal candidiasis-causing agents, including fluconazole-resistant strains.
 A phase II study in patients with VVC has been successfully completed.
 Currently ready for phase III clinical development.

 - Cardiovascular polypills: First polypill for the secondary prevention of cardiovascular events in patients already in treatment.
 It features an innovative technology that ensures the stability and non-interaction of its components.
 The objective is to improve adherence and reduce the risk of further cardiovascular events.
 It has been registered in Europe in various fixed dose combinations and further studies are currently being carried out for the registration of other doses and expansion into new territories.

 - Inhaled loxapine: Atypical antipsychotic, dopamine D2 and 5-HT2 receptor antagonist registered for in-hospital use in the treatment of agitation in adults with schizophrenia and bipolar I disorder in adults.
 Observational safety studies and an efficacy study with an active comparator are currently being conducted.
 Studies are also being designed to expand the use to the domestic setting and pediatric patients.

 - Modified release generic products: The majority of projects under development are modified release products, either extended release or delayed release, such as ranolazine XR.

-- Complex generic products: Projects currently in development include inhalation drugs and devises and extended-release injectable depot, such as paliperidone palmitate.
+- Complex generic products: Projects currently in development include inhalation drugs and devises and extended-release injectable depot.

 - The generic pipeline contains more than a dozen products, aimed mainly at European markets, although many projects that are in development focus on the U.S. market, such as roflumilast.